 Vault 11 is deliberately designed like this.
 Really, when there's an option to open the sacrificial chamber on a terminal, you just know the end result will be bad.
 But you'll do it, because you've come this far and you need to know (and have to in order to complete the unmarked quest).
 Curiosity demands it!

 The radio which starts the Dead Money DLC.
 "Oh look, a radio, let's go touch—*choke*"

 You can find the Thump-Thump, a variant of the regular Grenade Rifle during the quest Ant Misbehavin'.
 Said Ants have been eating gunpowder, and you were told in advance of fighting them that they'll pretty much explode if you look at them the wrong way.
 The chances that this is a coincidence are extremely small.

-Scratch Damage: Your defensive stat subtracts damage, but can never make attacks do less than 1/5 the damage they would against a completely unarmored target.
+Scratch Damage: Damage Threshold, your most used defensive stat, subtracts damage, but can never make attacks do less than 1/5 the damage they would against a completely unarmored target.
 Sufficient BBs will take down a Paladin.
-If you manage to stack the maximum damage reduction from both the defensive stats (threshold and resistance, which requires forcing your DR value to 85, or wearing equipment from mods that provide DR instead of DT), the minimum damage you take drops to 3%.
+If you manage to stack the maximum damage reduction from both the defensive stats (threshold and resistance, which requires forcing your DR value to 85 with chems or, in mods, damage resistance), the minimum damage you take drops to 3%.

 Screens Are Cameras: The members of the Think Tank in Old World Blues each have three mounted screens displaying their eyes and mouth separately, and are capable of seeing through their "eye screens".